Skip to main content

 Specify:

-• <x_auth_token> — The IAM token for the project you copied in step 3;
+• <x_auth_token> — IAM token for the project that you copied in step 3;

 • <image_name> — image name;

-If you are downloading an archive with the .ova container format, we recommend unzipping the archive before downloading for the image to work correctly.
+If you are uploading an archive with the .ova container format, we recommend unpacking the archive before uploading for the image to work correctly.

-If you don't know which format to specify, specify bare.
+If you are not sure which format to specify, specify bare.

-6. In the query output, copy the value in the id field.
+6. In the request output, copy the value in the id field.

-7. Get a link to the image in S3.
+7. Get the link to the image in S3.

-8. Upload the image to the image repository:
+8. Upload the image to the image storage:

 curl 'https://<pool>.cloud.api.selcloud.ru/image/v2/images/<image_id>/import' \